Choreography by John Cranko (1967)

 Unable to sleep, Tatiana – who has learned from novels that men truly in love are too sensitive to take the first step –makes the kind of mistake that changes your life.
 Instead of asking her nursemaid for earthy advice, she begins to write a passionate letter to the first man she is convinced will cherish and protect the offer of her inexperienced heart and soul.

 This is the “letter scene.”
 In Pushkin, the Tatiana actually drops rich classical Russian and writes her letter in French: the refined language of novels, of yearned-for sophistication.
-In Tchaikovsky’s opera, a glorious alone-on-stage aria in re-translated Russian semaphores Tatiana’s recognition of a kindred soul in Onegin.
+In Tchaikovsky’s opera, a glorious alone-on-stage aria re-translated into Russian semaphores Tatiana’s recognition of a kindred soul in Onegin.
 In a ballet, how?
-10 minutes of watching a girl scratch quill and ink on paper?
+10 minutes of watching a girl scratching quill and ink on paper in 3/4 time?
 10 minutes of mime to the opera’s text?
 No. If twee local color had begun to get under your skin for the past twenty minutes, this is the moment when you will go, “Ohhh!”
 In the 19th century, the feelings of a hopelessly naive Tatiana could only find decent expression in words.
 Now, in dance, through the magic of mirrors, movement itself will bare her complicated – fearful and ecstatic — feelings.

 Think of all those expressions we use: “I’m head over heels,” “he swept me off my feet,” “I could jump for joy.”
 Those are just phrases, processed by the right brain.
 That’s why this version of the story matters: the left-side of the brain takes over.
 No words, no reason, dance connects us between earth and all that heaven allows.
 Dance makes us rediscover the experience of pure and raw nonverbal emotion.